jinghaoyong/ecommerce/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Todo Priority
+classify the firebase's service // using files to classify since now i using firebase as my backend, i got new collections to configure
+- banner (get & insert & update & delete) , the body is {
+    id ,
+    imageSrc,
+    title,
+    desc
+    }

+- product (get & insert & update & delete) , the body is {
+    id ,
+    images, // string array to store, the string you no need to worry, i will store into the place which firestore usually store and get the url title,
+    desc,
+    categories // string array to store
+    views, // int, to make the best popular soldAmount, //int
+    entryDate,
+    entryStaff,
+    lastEditedDate,
+    lastEditedStaff
+    }

 ## Todo
 firebase login logout and store in localstorage for the personal details with enctypted prefix translate